hawk/lux/doc/lux.md

 code with log events.
 The generated HTML file will get the same name as `LogFile` but with a `.html` extension added.
 See also the [configuration parameter](#config_params) `--html`.

+**--merge TargetLogDir [SourceLogFile]...**
+Merges the logs from multiple partial runs.
+When a test suite takes a long time to run, it is possible to split it up in multiple runs with a few test cases in each.
+When all test cases in the suite has completed, their logs can me merged.
+The result will look like the test suite was run in one go.
+The original logs will be kept as is and the new `lux_summary.log.html`log will contain links to the original logs.
+For example the original `lux_config.log` files cannot be merged as the separate test case runs may been run in very different environments (ex. different Docker containers).

+The `--merge` option is much safer than using `--extend_run` as it enables true parallel runs of the test cases.
+The `--extend_run` can only be used when the test cases are run in sequence after each other.

 **--history TargetLogDir [SourceLogFile]...**
 Generates an HTML file which summarizes the history of all test runs.